Looking for the best insurance as a digital nomad in Iceland?

 Consider Genki if you plan extended stays in Iceland, intend to explore remote areas and engage in adventure activities, prefer lower deductibles given extremely high healthcare costs, or want comprehensive protection that matches Iceland's premium healthcare standards.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan to stay primarily in Reykjavik with good healthcare access, are comfortable with higher deductibles, or want basic emergency coverage while managing Iceland's high living costs.
+Consider SafetyWing if you want travel extras bundled with health cover, plan to stay primarily in Reykjavik with good healthcare access, or want basic emergency coverage while managing Iceland's high living costs.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.